gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 ![Breadcrumbs navigation for an extension](img/breadcrumbs_with_sales_by_country.png)

 ### Exploring available React components

-Earlier, we have broken the "legacy" report extension that we're taking inspiration from down into constituents.
-Let's see how we can replicate these using the library of React components that WooCommerce Admin provides to us:
+Earlier, when talking about the existing extension that we're taking inspiration from, we have broken it down into constituents.
+Let's see how we can replicate these using the [library of React components](https://woocommerce.github.io/woocommerce-admin/#/components/) that WooCommerce Admin provides to us:

-* A **date range selector** can be expressed by the `ReportFilters` component that combines powerful date range selection with filtering based on a specific report's purpose.
+* A **date range selector** can be expressed by the `ReportFilters` component that combines powerful date range selection with advanced filtering.
 We won't be implementing advanced filters in our report, but it's nice to know that this option is available.
-For example, here's how `ReportFilters` combines date range selection and various options for filtering by category in WooCommerce Admin's native *Categories* report:
+For example, here's how `ReportFilters` combines date range selection and various options for filtering by category in WooCommerce's native *Categories* report:
 ![ReportFilters in the Categories report](img/component_reportfilters_categories.png)
 * To **display total sales, orders and countries** for a selected date range, we can use `ReportSummary`.
 In out-of-the-box reports, this component looks like a set of cards that display stats and show stat-specific charts when clicked on.
-* To **display top countries** where orders come from, we'll need to create a table component like [`RevenueReportTable`](https://github.com/woocommerce/woocommerce-admin/blob/fe7b6cca7a095d1a39043bd1b38fc055cf0b121d/client/analytics/report/revenue/table.js) and similar components that are used in all out-of-the-box reports for tabular data.
+* To **display top countries** where orders come from, we'll need to create a wrapper table component like [`RevenueReportTable`](https://github.com/woocommerce/woocommerce-admin/blob/fe7b6cca7a095d1a39043bd1b38fc055cf0b121d/client/analytics/report/revenue/table.js) and similar components that are used in all out-of-the-box reports for tabular data.
 This one will probably be based on the `TableCard` component that's available to us via the `@woocommerce/components` package.
 * For a chart area to **visualize data** based on selected filters, out-of-the-box reports use `ReportChart`.
 It's built upon another component, `Chart`, that is available via the`@woocommerce/components` package.
 However, there's something that prevents us from using either of these two components: they both can only plot *time series data* on the X axis.
 This is fine when we need to break down orders or sales by day, week, month or quarter, but leads us nowhere if we want to break data down by anything other than a time period.
 Since our goal is to break revenue down by customer country, we'll need to choose a **third-party component**.

 ### Extracting the extension's main React component to a separate file